Hemp is not a new plant discovered before the drug wars began. This plant has been linked to the beginning of civilization.

 The possibilities are seemingly endless as to what we can do with hemp.
 There are well over 25,000 products that can be made from the plant.

-That being said brings me to the point of my article.
+That being said it brings me to the point of my article.

 How can hemp help our environment and our economy?